Hand Tremors - Causes, Types and Exercises

 Hydrotherapy can also be a helpful method to deal with tremors and for people with less mobility.
 Water's buoyancy facilitates gentle movements that gradually enhance over time.

 Regain control over hand tremors, incorporate targeted exercises into your routine to improve stability and quality of life.
-Seek personalized guidance from our skilled professionals.
+Seek personalised guidance from our skilled professionals.
 Start taking actionable steps today with Physiotattva and reclaim your independence!

 Frequently Asked Questions